ebikatsudon/demo-site/content/docs/creating-your-hugo-site/_index.md

 +++
 # Creating Your Hugo Site

-This section will cover how to create a new GitHub repository, how to structure your local file directory for Hugo, and how to manually download and install Hugo.
+This section will cover the following:
+- How to structure your local file directory for Hugo
+- How to manually download and install Hugo
+- How to initialize a Git repository locally

 ### Step 1: Set up your Hugo file directory

 Before installing Hugo, you'll need to prepare the file directory for your site.
 Create a folder named `bin` in your user directory with the file path `C:\Users\YOUR_USERNAME\bin`.
-Then, add this new `bin` folder to your system's PATH environment variable now so that when you run Hugo commands later, you won't have to specify the entire path every time.
+Then add this new `bin` folder to your system's PATH environment variable so that when you run Hugo commands later you won't have to specify the entire path every time.

-Whenever you edit your PATH, however, it's recommended to first create a backup:
+Before editing your PATH, it's recommended to first create a backup:

  1. Navigate to `System Properties` -> `Advanced system settings` -> `Advanced` tab -> `Environment Variables`.
  2. Select the `PATH` variable under "System Variables."
 Click "Edit," then "Edit text."
 Copy the entire value in "Variable value" and paste it into a text file editor such as Notepad.
  3. Save the file.
 If you need to restore the PATH, you can copy+paste the text back into the "Variable value."

  Now that your PATH is backed up, open the command line as administrator.
-To add your newly-created bin folder to the PATH, run the following:
+To add the bin folder you just created to the PATH, run the following:
  `setx PATH "C:\Users\YOUR_USERNAME\bin;%PATH%"`.
 You can check if the directory was added successfully by running `echo %PATH%`, which will output the full value.

 ### Step 2: Download and install Hugo